 Failed 1986 peace talks with the rebels were not revived until after the government’s 1992 National Unification Commission established an amnesty and negotiation process.

 In 1998, a month after newly elected President Joseph Estrada signed an August human rights accord with communist rebels, the government postponed planned peace talks.
 In spite of renewed efforts in 1999 and 2001, the peace process remains stalled.

 The global war on terror has impacted the conflict; Philippine government forces have received external arms, funding and training, mostly from the United States, to defeat rebel fighters.

 President Gloria Arroyo announced an intensified campaign against the rebels in 2007, with the goal of destroying the group by 2010.

 Benigno Aquino was elected president in May 2010 and vowed to reach a political settlement with the NPA.
 Though peace talks were initiated several times, the CPP announced at the end of 2013 that it would not enter serious negotiations with the current regime.

 The United States is the largest supplier of arms to the Philippines.
 Other suppliers between 2008 and 2013 included Germany, Italy, South Korea, Poland and Turkey.

-Gold-mining areas in Compostela have become the main funding source for the New People’s Army, according to military officials.
-However, rather than seizing and selling these resources, the NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation,” as well through small-scale mining and marijuana cultivation.
+Gold-mining areas in Compostela have become the main funding source for the New People’s Army, according to military officials.The NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation,” while also engaging in small-scale mining and marijuana cultivation.

 The Philippine economy grew by 6.8 per cent in 2012, and 7.2 per cent in 2013, the two strongest growth years since the 1950s.